joromp3/epai-file-format/README.md

 stabilize, a lot of them will become internal and a more streamlined public interface will be designed.

+The library currently only encodes to and decodes from memory buffers, as it is easier to develop and test the code this way.
+This, however, is not scalable to production scenarios where large files with large images can be used.
+As the code matures, a more flexible encode/decode mode using file I/O will be added.

 This repository will contain the reference implementation of the format, including a general purpose library, and encoding/decoding utilities.